-Methods of Research in Biblical and Theological Studies (2 credits) (As needed)
+Methods of Research in Biblical and Theological Studies

 This course introduces the graduate student to the MA Program in Biblical and Theological Studies.
 The Methods of the field of Biblical and Theological Studies will be introduced.
 The course is designed to advance the required skills of graduate study: research, reading, outlining, writing, editing, and presentation.